DFE-Digital/get-into-teaching-app/app/views/content/international-returners.md

 jump_links-dt:
-  Help finding your next role: "#using-dfes-teaching-vacancies-service-to-find-your-next-role" Return to teaching success stories: "#return-to-teaching-success-stories" Extra support for shortage subjects: "#extra-support-for-shortage-subjects" Information on support, CPD and salaries: "#continuous-professional-development-cpd-and-teaching-salaries" A step-by-step guide on coming home to teach: "#return-to-teach-in-england-step-by-step"
+  Help finding your next role: "#using-dfes-teaching-vacancies-service-to-find-your-next-role" Return to teaching success stories: "#return-to-teaching-success-stories" Extra support for teachers of shortage subjects: "#extra-support-for-teachers-of-shortage-subjects" Information on support, CPD and salaries: "#continuous-professional-development-cpd-and-teaching-salaries" A step-by-step guide on coming home to teach: "#return-to-teach-in-england-step-by-step"
 accordion: